Nat101/ML-Housing-Predictions/README.md

 # Part 2-
 Using the data in the Municipality of Anchorage real estate CAMA property inventory data set perform a regression analysis and forecast the number of homes to be constructed each year for the next 10 years (2019-2029).

-Use the Spark machine learning libraries to perform the analysis and produce the following results:
+Perform the analysis and produce the following results:

 1. Assumptions used and factors included in the model.
 How did you select your hypothesis function set?